Ultan-Kearns/AppliedProject/Sprints.md

 + review dissertation
 + add count for 2fa so that if user gets it wrong 3 times then say they have to login again for extra security(DONE)
 + Finish system evaluation(Almost done may need to add more)
++ test the application and make sure you have paths right for server
-+ add more to styles? - may need to get nav bar to contract when window is less than certain resolution
++ add more to styles? - may need to get nav bar to contract when window is less than certain resolution also make sure that the app looks good on all resolutionss
 + complete speech recognition(Done)
 + Add Twillio 2FA and add to tech review (Done)
-+ Get interest added to loans by using dates then add to component info
++ Get interest added to loans by using dates then add to component info(Finished need to test with multiple loans)
++ Update code in dissertation LoanHelpers and loanSchema and backend
 # ideas
 + Use tensorflowJS to analyze data from API and predict markets or to create admin chats
 + Support page with voice recognition(DONE but used for navigation)